-At least two Portuguese supermarket chains issued guidance to ration sale of cooking oil, according to Jornal de Notícias.
+At least two Portuguese supermarket chains issued guidance to ration the sale of cooking oil, according to Jornal de Notícias.

 On the Continente e-shopping website, buying cooking oil is currently limited “due to high demand”.

-The restrictions are most likely due to the Russian invasion in Ukraine.
+The restrictions are most likely due to the Russian invasion of Ukraine.
 Ukraine is actually a large producer of sunflower oil.
 Sowing sunflower crop occurs in March and the events could disturb the production for this year.

-This week Ukraine restricted exports of sunflower oil with the need of a license, and banned exports of other commodities like wheat, beef, sugar and salt to prevent a “humanitarian crisis in Ukraine” Roman Leshchenko, Ukraine’s minister of agrarian and food policy, wrote in a statement on Facebook.
+This week Ukraine restricted exports of sunflower oil with the need for a license, and banned exports of other commodities like wheat, beef, sugar and salt to prevent a “humanitarian crisis in Ukraine” Roman Leshchenko, Ukraine’s minister of agrarian and food policy, wrote in a statement on Facebook.

 The situation doesn’t seem to affect only Portugal.
-ASEDAS, the Spanish Association of retailers and supermarkets, released a note in March 4, about sunflower oil.
+ASEDAS, the Spanish Association of retailers and supermarkets, released a note on March 4, about sunflower oil.
 Some companies limited the sale of sunflower oil due to “atypical consumer behavior that took place in recent hours”.

 It particularly affected products related to sunflower oil from Ukraine.
 ASEDAS however noted Spain was actually one of the largest producers of cooking oil in the world for several categories of vegetable fat.